LAST UPDATED: MARCH 31, 2021

 House sitting works best when there is a good understanding and good communication between the homeowner and the house-sitter.
 Homeowners justifiably look for house sitters with certain qualifications.
-Let’s look at how those housesitting qualifications can help the home owner and house-sitter alike.
+Let’s look at how those housesitting qualifications can help the home owner and house-sitter alike, so that the stay works for everyone and nerves stay calm.

 A Good House-Sitter Will Be Great With Your Pets